 Trustees and supporters of the SLCF have been out to visit the Maasai Mara National Reserve in Kenya twice in recent years.
 These two pages contain blogs that have been created to share the experiences of seeing lions and to share what we have learnt about them while being out to see them in their natural habitat and the issues that face them in the wild.
 We hope that this will give people the chance to read more about lions in the wild and how they behave.

 Observations From The Mara In September 2017 one of our trustees joined a volunteering programme in the Naboisho Conservancy just outside the Maasai Mara National Reserve to gain an insight into the problems that face lions in the wild.
 This was also the perfect opportunity to observe lions in the wild and to visit one of the last population strongholds in the country.

+What is it like to live with lions?
 When visiting the Maasai Mara in 2017 one of our trustees was able to meet and talk to one of the Maasai Guides, Francis, who happily took part in a mini interview where we could get an idea of what it is like to live around lions and to grow up in the community.
 For the full interview click on the title above.

 We also work with zoos to make this information readily available to their visitors and not just available solely online.
 We have printed leaflets which contain a brief summary of the information currently on this section of the website focusing on lion behaviour and the threats that they face in the wild.